Trial Court Issues Judgment Against Credit Suisse in Case Related to the Highland Income Fund

 About the Highland Income Fund

-The Highland Income Fund (:HFRO) is a closed-end fund managed by Highland Capital Management Fund Advisors, L.P.
+The Highland Income Fund (NYSE:HFRO) is a closed-end fund managed by Highland Capital Management Fund Advisors, L.P.

-DALLAS, June 28, 2021 (GLOBE NEWSWIRE) -- The Highland Income Fund (:HFRO) (“HFRO”), a closed-end investment company managed by Highland Capital Management Fund Advisors, L.P. (the “Adviser”), announced an update in the case against Credit Suisse, AG, Cayman Islands Branch, and Credit Suisse Securities (USA), LLC (“Credit Suisse”).

-The 134th Judicial District Court (the “Court”) issued a judgment today against Credit Suisse, awarding $121 million to Claymore Holdings LLC (“Claymore”), the entity formed to pursue the collective claims on behalf of HFRO and the NexPoint Strategic Opportunities Fund (:NHF)(“NHF”) (together the “Funds”).

 For more information visit www.highlandfunds.com/income-fund/